[HISTORY: Adopted by the City Council of the City of Pleasantville as indicated in article histories. Amendments noted where applicable.]

 If the owner, tenant or person in possession of the lands in question fails to abate or remediate the condition or conditions noticed by the Inspection Official within 14 days of the notice, the following shall occur:

 A complaint shall be issued by the Inspection Official for the violation or violations of this subsection, which complaint shall be brought before the Municipal Court of the City of Pleasantville.

 If it is necessary to preserve the public health, safety or general welfare of the City, the Inspection Official shall cause the condition or conditions complained about to be abated or remedied and shall certify the cost of abatement or remediation to the Council of the City of Pleasantville.
-The amount of such abatement or remediation shall be paid by the owner, tenant or person in possession within 10 days of the date of the mailing by which the invoice is sent to the aforesaid person.

 If the said invoice is not so paid, the amount so charged shall be added to and become a part of the taxes next to be assessed upon the lands in question and shall bear interest at the same rate as municipal real estate taxes, and shall be collected and enforced by the same officer and in the same manner as delinquent taxes.

 For each day the condition or conditions complained of continue to exist after the fourteen-day period has expired, the tenant, owner or person in possession shall be subject to one or more of the following: a fine of not less than $100 nor more than $1,000, imprisonment for a period not to exceed 90 days or a period of community service not to exceed 90 days for each and every day the condition or conditions exist.